-I really like teaching this section.
-The text I use is excellent on, e.g., my favorite all-time informal logical fallacy: the genetic fallacy.
-What a cool fallacy!
+I really liked teaching this section.
+The text I used was excellent on, e.g., my favorite all-time informal logical fallacy: the genetic fallacy.
+What a cool failure of reasoning!
 What a great example of ill-logic (yes, two 'l's).

 Ad hominem fallacies abound on the internet.
 Facebook is a breeding ground for them; log in and watch them multiply like bunnies.
 Ad hominem arguments have irrelevant premises.
-As I was teaching this tonight I thought of an ad hominem argument, which went like this:
+So, I present to you the irrational, but emotionally appealing, Bwa-ha-ha argument.

 3. Therefore, (Belief X) is stupid.
 (More bwa-ha-ha-ha-ing...)

-My class seemed to enjoy this form of irrationality.
-So I present it now to you.
+When exposed, my class seemed to enjoy this form of irrationality.
 Premises 1 and 2 are irrelevant to the truth of Belief X (whatever X signifies).
 Hopefully my students understood this part!

 (For an example of an atheist who stands with me on this, see Steven Pinker's Rationality: What It Is.
 Why It Seems Scarce.
 Why It Matters.)